swcarpentry/r-novice-gapminder/episodes/08-plot-ggplot2.md

 added the **by** *aesthetic*, which tells `ggplot` to draw a line for each country.

-But what if we want to visualise both lines and points on the plot?
+But what if we want to visualize both lines and points on the plot?
 We can simply add another layer to the plot: